 The SAT has two main sections – Maths and Writing and Evidence-Based Reading (The combined English language section).

 Who can apply for the SATs?

 Students seeking admission to US colleges and universities apply for the SAT.
-Since they’re a standardised form of testing, they’re applicable for international students applying at colleges mainly in the US.
+Since they’re a standardized form of testing, they’re applicable for international students applying at colleges mainly in the US.
 Some colleges in the UK and Canada also accept the SAT.

 How many hours is the SAT?

 With a total score of 1600, the average that one can score is 1060.
 Each section carries 800 marks (Reading/Writing being one section and Math being another).
-Universities like Harvard, Stanford University, call for a score of at least 1500 to be eligible for admission.
+Universities like Harvard, and Stanford University, call for a score of at least 1500 to be eligible for admission.
 But if you score above 700, you may secure a seat in a state college too.